🏋️ The Lifter's Supplement Encyclopedia

 #SubstanceTierDoseHow It Works / BenefitsNegatives / Side EffectsKey Evidence & Notes

 56IronA (if deficient)18–27 mg/day or as directedEssential for hemoglobin, myoglobin, mitochondrial enzymes.
 Deficiency → fatigue, ↓performance, poor recovery.
 Athletes (especially females) at higher risk.
-[52]⚠️ Do NOT supplement without blood test.
-Excess is toxic (oxidative damage, liver disease).
+[52] Šmid et al., Sports Med 54:1851, 2024 SR/MA/meta-regression: ferritin SMD 1.27 significant — but only meaningful when baseline ≤12 µg/L; Hb/transferrin saturation unchanged.
+Female-athlete SR 2024: performance improves 2–20% in ID females.⚠️ Do NOT supplement without blood test.
+Excess is toxic.
 GI.
 Inhibits zinc/calcium.
 [52]Test: ferritin, serum iron, TIBC.
 Target ferritin >30 (sports docs prefer >50).
 Take with vit C on empty stomach.
 [52]

 57Vitamin K2 (MK-7)A100–200 mcg/dayActivates Matrix GLA Protein (prevents arterial calcification) + osteocalcin (Ca→bones).
 Synergizes with D3+Ca. ↓Fracture risk.
 [29]Interacts with warfarin.
 Generally safe.
 MK-7 > MK-4 (longer half-life).
 [29]Completes "bone triad" (D3+K2+Ca).
 Important during cutting.
 Natto is richest food source.
 [29]